MeowServer/CustomizableUIMeow/Tutorial/CreateElements.md

 | alignment | Available: Left, Right, Center |

 ## Tags
 In element's text, you can include tags that will be replaced by contents.
-Here's are all the supported tags:
+Here's are supported tags:

 [Simple Tag](./Resources/SimpleTags.md)